Dodge Charger Insurance Rates

 Wyoming | $1,456 | -$178 | -10.9% |

-Using high physical damage deductibles can reduce prices by up to $610 every year, while buying higher liability limits will increase prices.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $468 more per year.
+Opting for high physical damage deductibles can save as much as $610 a year, while buying higher liability limits will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $468 more each year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year